yodrew/darkroomretreat/manuscript/format.md

 2. Ending a retreat without transition days.
 See [____*4-day retreat*____](#4-day-retreat) above and [____*protocol > post-retreat*____](#post-retreat).
 3. Doing multiple 4-day retreats rather than quickly advancing to 8-day, medium, and long retreats.
 Very serious no-no, folks.
 Again, see
 _4-day retreat_ above and [____*hygiene > false capacity*____](#false-capacity), where I have understated the matter because it cannot be overstated.
+4. Poor support:
+	- insufficient support
-4. Retreating with hostile support or hostile people in the same house.
+	- hostile support or hostile people in the same house.
 Say no to abusive relationships.
-5. Not having sufficient sympathetic support for medium or long retreats.
-6. I know I said five dangerous ways, but maybe there are more.
+5. I know I said four dangerous ways, but maybe there are more.
 And worse.
 Why find out?
 What is the penalty for following the guidelines?
 Stick to the tried and true.
 Err conservatively.
 Be reckless about some other part of your life.
 The most amazing thing you ever do is bound to have rough edges if handled incorrectly.
 Don't pet pigs backwards, either.

 Ok, now you know, so you are safe.
 Back to the many wonders of hygienic darkroom retreating.